Paw Print Animal Awareness Ribbons for Animal Causes | Personalized Cause

 Heartworm is a parasitic worm that lives in the heart and pulmonary arteries of an infected animal.
 The worms travel through the bloodstream, harming arteries and vital organas as they go, ultimately completing their journey to the vessels of the lung and the heart chamber about six months after the initial infection.
 Several hundred worms can live in one dog for five to seven years.

 Spread by infected mosquitoes, heartworm is increasingly being recognized as an underlying cause of health problems in domestic cats.
 Cats are an atypical host for heartworms.
 Despite its name, heartworm primarily causes lung diseases in cats.
-It is an important concern for any cat owner living in areas densely populated by mosquitoes, and prevention should be discussed with a veterinarian.
+It is an important concern for any cat owner living in areas densely populated by mosquitoes.

 Although the name suggests otherwise, ringworm is not caused by a worm, but a fungus that can infect the skin, hair and nails.
 This highly contagious disease can lead to patchy areas of hair loss on a dog and spread to other animals, and to humans, too.
 In cats, it is not uncommon, and is a highly contagious disease.
 Ringworm can lead to patchy, circular areas of hair loss with central red rings.
 Also known as dermatophytosis, ringworm often spreads to other pets in the household, and can affect humans, too.